 Taste Guide: Moscatel de Setúbal Cask

-Moscatel de Setúbal is Portugal's third great dessert wine alongside Madeira and port.
+Moscatel de Setúbal is Portugal's third great dessert wine alongside Madeira and Port.
 Like these, Moscatel de Setúbal is also a fortified wine.

 Although the wine-growing region around Setúbal has enjoyed appellation status after the Douro since 1907, the sweet wines from this wine-growing region, some of which are outstanding, are almost unknown in Central Europe.
 In the Setúbal region, which is characterised not only by the climatic influences of the Atlantic Ocean in autumn, but above all by cool and very humid air currents from the Tejo estuary, it is mainly Moscatel of Alexandria and Moscatel Galego Branco that are cultivated, which also make up at least 85 percent of Moscatel de Setúbal.
 These wines can carry the highest Portuguese quality seal for fortified wines VLQPRD (Vinhos Licorosos de Qualidade Produzidos em Região Determinada).
 The Muscat vines find excellent growing and ripening conditions on the calcareous, sandy and clayey soils of the peninsula.
 The best sites are located in the limestone areas of the Serra da Arrábida.